pdlug/webpack-example/README.md

 * **build-dev** - development build with source maps and debug enabled (w/o any production level optimizations)
 * **watch** (*default*) - starts a webpack development server which will watch for changes and rebuild on demand

+## Example App

+It might be overkill but the sample app supplied is a backbone app implementing a photo gallery with an admin tool (functionality stubbed out).
+This demonstrates two entry points for the app: the end user facing homepage/photo pages and the admin tool.
+The webpack configuration builds separate JS files for each of these entry points and factors out the functionality they share into a common chunk file (`common.js`).
+Both the main app and admin templates include `common.js` along with their app specific code (`app.js` or `admin.js`).

 ## Highlights

 Various features of webpack are demonstrated including: